Idaho Divorce Laws

 Spousal support

-If the partner requesting alimony is not capable of self support and has scarcity of enough property to suffice for the reasonable requirements, then the Court may release orders of the other partner having to pay spousal support.
-The amount of alimony is decided on the basis of following factors –
+If the partner requesting alimony is not capable of self support and has the scarcity of enough property to suffice for the reasonable requirements, then the Court may release orders to the other partner in order to pay spousal support.
+The amount of alimony is decided on the basis of following factors -

 • The partner supposed to pay alimony must have a capacity to fulfill self requirements